FyynApp/mercurius-core-business-platform/README.md

 - Open a new Terminal window.

 - In the new Terminal window, in the project folder, run the background jobs process: `php bin/console --no-debug messenger:consume async`.
 Keep the terminal window open and running in the background.

 - Open `http://127.0.0.1:8000/` in your browser.
 Enjoy!

+#### Getting back to work

+Coming from the setup described above, you should always be able to get back to work after "destructive" events (like reboots) by doing the following (most command require you to `cd` into the project folder containing this `README.md` file):

+- Make sure that your Terminal sessions use the right PHP version - `php --version` should show `PHP 8.1.0` or higher (a `PHP 8.2.x` version is fine, too).
+If not, try to fix this by running `brew unlink php && brew link --force php`.

+- Make sure that the MariaDB database Docker container is running: `docker run --name mcbp-db`.

+- Applying database migrations is idempotent and never hurts: `php bin/console doctrine:migrations:migrate`.

+- In a dedicated Terminal window, start the NPM-based build watcher: `nvm use && npm run watch`.
+Keep the terminal window open and running in the background.

+- In the new Terminal window, run the background jobs process: `php bin/console --no-debug messenger:consume async`.
+Keep the terminal window open and running in the background.

+- In a dedicated Terminal window, start the Symfony web server: `~/.symfony5/bin/symfony server:start`.
+Keep the terminal window open and running in the background.

+- Open `http://127.0.0.1:8000/` in your browser.
+Enjoy!